Loepker-James/enforce-rules/CODE_OF_CONDUCT.md

 ### §3.6 Trolling
 Trolling includes baiting, antagonizing, or intentionally causing conflict.

-### §3.7 Impersonation or Ban Evasion
+### §3.7 Impersonation
-Pretending to be another contributor or creating new accounts to bypass moderation is prohibited.
+Pretending to be another contributor / maintainer is prohibited.

+### §3.8 Ban Evasion
+Creating new accounts to bypass moderation is prohibited

-### §3.8 Disruption
+### §3.9 Disruption
 Actions intended to sabotage development—such as derailing issues, spreading misinformation, or intentionally breaking workflows—are not allowed.

 ## §4 Enforcement